samuraa1/Solara-Hub/README.md

 🎨 **Beautiful and Modern UI**
 ⚡ **Fast, Powerful, and Easy to Use**

 Solara Hub is built for performance, style, and versatility.
-Whether you're grinding, exploring, or dominating — Solara has everything you need in one sleek package.
+Whether you're grinding, exploring, or dominating — Solara Hub has everything you need in one sleek package.

 ## ✨ Features